 The applicant should describe the current development status of the orphan medicinal product within the Community, e.g. preliminary research, brief details of pharmaceutical development, pre-clinical investigation, clinical investigation, final preparation of a marketing authorisation dossier, etc. Details of the proposed development plans in the orphan indication should be provided.
-Information on any proposed development plans in other indications are also of interest.
+Information on any proposed developments in other indications should be supplied.
 This information should be supplied in the form of an "investigator brochure" style summary.
-The full study reports of nonclinical and clinical studies undertaken need not be provided unless requested.
+The full study reports of non-clinical and clinical studies undertaken need not be provided unless requested.